How to Avoid Getting Sick When Travelling in Kerala, India

 3. Avoid cut fruits, juices and ice

 Many people have been affected by diseases transferred through flies sitting on cut fruits.
 Anyone with common sense will also know that unless the fruit is marinated with sugar syrup and well-refrigerated, they will not stay fresh beyond 24 hours.
-The same rule applies to street foods in Kerala.
+The same rule applies to street foods in India.
 By all means, avoid fresh juices and ice cubes.
 There is a 50% chance that the water used is not of good quality.

 Another quick tip to avoid getting sick while travelling in India is to always buy bottled water of recognized brands.
 You should be able to hear the “crack” of the bottle top when opening it.
 Otherwise, the bottle has been reused and refilled.
 Avoid ice in your water or drinks if you are not sure of the source of the ice.

 Everyone loves a good rain shower, but not when it becomes a breeding ground for mosquitoes.
 When going out in the rain, carry a good mosquito repellent with you.
 Jump around water puddles and always carry an extra pair of socks and open-feet slippers in case yours get wet.